 Because of its proximity to South Korea and the rest of eastern Asia, the city has always been an important port with an international flavour.
 It is thought to be where tea and Buddhism were first introduced to Japan.

-The downtown area of Tenjin is packed full of shops, restaurants, karaoke boxes and bars and attacks all of the senses with neon lights, music, crowds of people and the smell of ramen drifting from a yatai stall.
+The downtown area of Tenjin is packed full of shops, restaurants, karaoke booths and bars and attacks all of the senses with neon lights, music, crowds of people and the smell of ramen drifting from yatai stalls.